-As noted above, our submission rates are key for a number of institutional reasons, but timely submission is also important for students in order for them to feel confident in their progress.
-For full-time students, the maximum registration period is four years, and the expectation is that students will submit after around three and a half years.
-For part-time students, the maximum registration period is eight years.
-If students have not submitted by their end of registration date and have not submitted an application for MCs or for an extension, they will be excluded.
+As noted above, our submission rates are key for several institutional reasons, but timely submission is also important for doctoral researchers for them to feel confident in their progress.
+For full-time doctoral researchers, the maximum registration period is four years, and the expectation is that doctoral researchers will submit after around three and a half years.
+For part-time doctoral researchers, the maximum registration period is eight years, and the expectation is that doctoral researchers will submit after around 7 years.
+If doctoral researchers have not submitted by their end of registration date and have not applied for MCs or for an extension, they will be excluded.

-If you see that students are experiencing issues which delay their progress at any point during their degree, the best thing to do is to encourage them to apply for a suspension as soon as possible.
-Extensions are available for students who experience unforeseen circumstances which delay their progress towards the end of their registration period.
-However, if a student has an extension approved, this will mean that when they do submit it will not be counted as a timely submission.
-This will of course negatively affect the university's overall timely submission rate.
-Extensions are very much a last resort (and are rarely approved), and all the other support structures and processes are in place in order to avoid them.
-MCs can be applied for if something unforeseen has prevented a student from meeting a deadline, such as an APR deadline or the deadline for thesis submission and can extend the deadline by up to two weeks, and in exceptional cases, for longer.
+If you see that doctoral researchers are experiencing issues which delay their progress at any point during their degree, the best thing to do is to encourage them to apply for a suspension as soon as possible.

+Extensions are available for doctoral researchers who experience unforeseen circumstances which delay their progress towards the end of their registration period.
+However, if a doctoral researcher has an extension approved, this will mean that when they do submit it will not be counted as a timely submission.
+This will, of course, negatively affect the university's overall timely submission rate.
+The doctoral researcher also incurs additional fees.
+Extensions are very much a last resort (and are rarely approved), and all the other support structures and processes are in place to prevent them from being needed.

+MCs can be applied for if something unforeseen has prevented a doctoral researcher from meeting a deadline, such as an APR deadline or the deadline for thesis submission and can extend the deadline up to two weeks, and in exceptional cases, for longer.

-Application for MCs, suspensions and extensions must all be accompanied by appropriate evidence.
-If you have questions about these processes, contact your School Doctoral Coordinator.
+Applications for MCs, suspensions and extensions must all be accompanied by appropriate evidence and requests are made via the VRE.
+If you have questions about these processes, contact your School's Doctoral Coordinator.